Stuart Scott

 Stuart Orlando Scott (July 19, 1965 – January 4, 2015) was an American sportscaster and anchor on ESPN, including on SportsCenter.
 Known for his hip-hop style and use of catchphrases, Scott was also a regular for the network in its National Basketball Association (NBA) and National Football League (NFL) coverage.

 Scott was born in Chicago and resided in the back of London Towne Houses on Chicago's Southeast side.
 After relocating to North Carolina in his youth, Scott graduated from the University of North Carolina at Chapel Hill.
 He began his career with various local television stations before joining ESPN in 1993.
 Although there were already accomplished African-American sportscasters, his blending of hip hop with sportscasting was unique for television.
 By 2008, he was a staple in ESPN's programming, and also began on ABC as lead host for their coverage of the NBA.

 In 2007, Scott had an appendectomy and learned that his appendix was cancerous.
 After going into remission, he was again diagnosed with cancer in 2011 and 2013.
-Scott was honored at the ESPY Awards in 2014 with the Jimmy V Award for his fight against cancer, less than six months before his death in 2015 at age 49.
+Scott was honored at the ESPY Awards in 2014 with the Jimmy V Award for his fight against cancer.

 Early life

 Stuart Orlando Scott was born in Chicago, Illinois on July 19, 1965.
 His parents were O. Ray and Jacqueline Scott.
 When he was 7, Scott and his family moved to Winston-Salem, North Carolina.
 Scott had a brother named Stephen and two sisters named Susan and Synthia.

 He attended Mount Tabor High School for 9th and 10th grade and then completed his last two years at Richard J. Reynolds High School in Winston-Salem, graduating in 1983.
 In high school, he was a captain of his football team, ran track, served as Vice President of the Student Council, and was the Sergeant at Arms of the school's Key Club.
+During high school, Scott was diagnosed with keratoconus, a degenerative eye condition that causes thinning and distortion of the cornea.
+The condition affected his vision and limited his ability to pursue football beyond the high school level, though he remained active in sports.
 Scott was inducted into the Richard J. Reynolds High School Hall of Fame during a ceremony on February 6, 2015, which took place during the Reynolds/Mt.
 Tabor (the two high schools that Scott attended) basketball game.

 He attended the University of North Carolina at Chapel Hill, where he was a member of the Mu Zeta Chapter of Alpha Phi Alpha fraternity and was part of the on-air talent at WXYC.
-While at UNC, Scott also played wide receiver and defensive back on the football team.
+While at UNC, Scott also played wide receiver and defensive back on the club football team.
 In 1987, Scott graduated from the UNC with a B.A. in speech communication.
 In 2001, Scott gave the commencement address at UNC.